ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 {:style="text-align: center;"}

-Some of the methods above produce what we usually call  **silver-standard data**.
+Some of these methods produce what we usually call  **silver-standard data**.
-Their annotations are automatically generated, usually done by statistical models trained from a different but closely-related language or a knowledge base like Wikipedia.
+Their annotations are automatically generated, either by a statistical model trained from a similar language or a knowledge base.
 Silver-standard data may not be accurate or trustworthy, but they are faster and cheaper to create.

 ### Working with silver-standard annotations

 The best way to work with silver-standard data is to use them for bootstrapping the annotations of a much larger and diverse dataset.
 By bootstrapping the annotations, we reduce the cognitive load of labeling and focus more on correcting the model's outputs rather than labeling from scratch.
+The figure below illustrates the workflow I'm following:

 ![](/assets/png/tagalog-gold-standard/silver_standard_framework.png){:width="650px"}
 {:style="text-align: center;"}